 All shooters also must fill out a Medical Form and Code of Conduct form.

 Certified Coaches and adult leaders are instrumental in delivering S.A.F.E.
 Programs on both the county and state level.
 If you are interested in becoming a certified coach and volunteer for your local 4-H program, contact your local county Extension office.
-Contact information for local Extension Office can be found here.
 To become a certified coach, you must:

 Meet the volunteer screening requirements of the University of Georgia which includes filling out an application with the local county office, submitting references and undergoing a background check conducted by the University.

 Volunteers must also complete Chaperone Training if they plan to be the leader of a group or accompany youth on overnight trips.
 Chaperone Training is completed during the State SAFE Certified Coaches trainings.

 To lead SAFE (Shooting Sports Programs) leaders must attend a Certified Coaches Training.
 These are held three times a year at Rock Eagle 4-H Center (Friday Evening-Sunday Morning).
 Interested adult leaders that would like to work with SAFE programs are registered for the state level trainings through their county offices.
 Training courses will be offered

 2020 BB Team

-Our BB Team will be accepting new members in January.
-There is a mandatory parent/student meeting at the 4-H Office on January 16 at 5:30.
+Our BB Team will be accepting new members in early January.
+There is a mandatory parent/student meeting at the 4-H Office in January.
 We will be shooting every Tuesday night from 5:00 - 7:00pm.
 You MUST use our guns.
 Boys and Girls are both welome to shoot with us.
-The first commpetition is on April 21.
-The State Tournament is on May 5.
+The first commpetition will probably be in April.
+The State Tournament will follow in early May.
 Spaces are very limited.
 This is free, but you will need to purchase your own safety glasses.
 For more information call Andy at 706-754-2318.